tim-patterson/clortho/docs/BLOCK_FORMAT.md

 |header|sorted_data|b+tree pages|footer|
 ```

-We'll default to encoding fixed sized ints as bigendian..
+We'll default to encoding any fixed sized ints as bigendian..

 ### Header Section.
 The header section doesn't play any important part it the file format,
-Its just here as a place to put some generic magic bytes so we can check
+Most the machine-readable metadata will be at the end of the file.
-the file format easily using head.
+The header will consist of the 10 textual lines, so we can easily read it
-It consists of the following 10 lines (head's default).
+using head, its really just here to help with debugging.
 ```
 clortho
 data